codedge-llc/pigeon/README.md

 ## Installation
 **Note: Pigeon's API will likely change until v1.0**

-Add pigeon and chatterbox as `mix.exs` dependencies:
+Add pigeon as a `mix.exs` dependency:
   ```elixir
   def deps do
     [